lmcad-unicamp/CLAP/docs/source/configuration.rst

         - Shell script to be executed (as root) when the machine starts.
 This shell script is executed before CLAP even gets a chance to connect to the VM.

     *   - **network_ids (optional)**
-        - <List of strings>
+        - <string>
-        - List of network or subnet IDs the nodes of the cluster will be connected to
+        - Subnet ID that the nodes of the cluster will be connected to

 On Amazon EC2, the "default" security group only allows network communication among hosts in the group and does not allow SSH connections from the outside.